reubenmiller/go-c8y-cli/docs/_docs/tutorials/extending-cmdlets.md

 Like any task it is helpful to break it down into smaller parts.
 1. Get the operation which are in EXECUTING
-2. Update
+2. Set the operations returned from step 1 to FAILED

 #### Used cmdlets

-* `Expand-Device` - Normalize the accessing of device by allowing accessing by id, name or objects
+* `Expand-Device` - Normalize processing of devices by allowing accessing by id, name or objects
 * `Get-OperationCollection` - Get a list of operations
 * `Update-Operation` - Change the operation status to `FAILED`

+### Script (Advanced Function)

 **Invoke-CancelOperations.ps1**